Email and Calendars with Zimbra 6 on CentOS 5

 Please note that Zimbra is a fairly “heavy” (resource-intensive) product compared to some other groupware offerings.
 We recommend a Linode 2048 or higher for best results; you may encounter issues using Zimbra with lower-resource plans.
 Additionally, note that Zimbra works best as a standalone product on your Linode; installation alongside other common software such as web or email servers is not advised.

-We assume you’ve already followed the steps outlined in our getting started guide, and that your system is up to date.
+We assume you’ve already followed the steps outlined in our Setting Up and Securing a Compute Instance, and that your system is up to date.
 All configuration will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Installing Prerequisite Packages